Clemson Tigers men's soccer: History

 On January 5, 2010, it was announced that former Brown head coach Mike Noonan was hired as Clemson's fourth head soccer coach.
 Since Coach Noonan took over, the Tigers have slowly risen back to prominence, returning to the NCAA tournament in 2013 and winning their 14th ACC championship in 2014.
 In 2015, the Tigers advanced to the finals of the NCAA College Cup for the first time since 1987, falling in the national championship match to Stanford.
 In 2016, the Tigers finished runners up in the ACC Tournament and advanced to the Quarterfinals of the NCAA Tournament.
 In 2019, the Tigers would win the ACC Atlantic Division, finished runners up in the ACC tournament, and advanced to the NCAA Tournament Quarterfinals.
 In addition, Robbie Robinson became the third Clemson player to win the Hermann Trophy.
 Robinson was drafted first overall in the 2020 MLS SuperDraft, becoming the first Clemson men's soccer player to be drafted first overall.
 2021 was a landmark year for the program and coach Noonan as the Tigers won the national title for the third time in program history and had a school-record six players drafted in the MLS Draft.
+2023 was also a banner year for the team as they won their second national title in three years.
+They defeated Notre Dame 2–1 in the title match after not having allowed a goal in the tournament leading up to the final.
+They also won the ACC Tournament in 2023, with a penalty shoot-out victory over North Carolina.
+Ousmane Sylla also became the fourth Clemson player to win the Hermann Trophy.